USS Kentucky (BB-6): Service history

 During the summer of 1900, Kentucky was fitted out in the New York Navy Yard.
 On 26 October, during the Boxer Rebellion, she left Tompkinsville, Staten Island for China, passing through Gibraltar and the Suez Canal.
 On 5 February 1901 she arrived at Manila, and on 23 March she replaced the protected cruiser Newark as the flagship of Rear Admiral Louis Kempff.
-Between 1901 and 1904, Kentucky visited numerous ports in China and Japan, including Chefoo, Wusong, Nanking, Taku Forts, Hong Kong, Xiamen, Nagasaki, Kobe, and Yokohama.
+Between 1901 and 1904, Kentucky visited numerous ports in China and Japan, including Yantai, Wusong, Nanjing, Taku Forts, Hong Kong, Xiamen, Nagasaki, Kobe, and Yokohama.
 In 1902, Kentucky became the flagship of Rear Admiral Frank Wildes, although he moved his flag to the distilling ship Rainbow on 12 April 1902.
 In November 1902, she became the flagship of Rear Admiral Robley D. Evans.

 On 13 March 1904 she sailed from Manila, passing through the Suez Canal and the Strait of Gibraltar, and arriving at New York City on 21 May.
 After receiving upgrades at the New York Navy Yard, including the addition of smoke ejectors, Kentucky joined the North Atlantic Squadron.
 The battleship participated in the welcome of the British North Atlantic Squadron at Annapolis, Maryland, in October 1905.
 During the 1906 Cuban Insurrection, she carried Marines to Cuba, embarking them from Provincetown on 23 September, and landing them at Havana, Cuba, on 1 October.
 She remained there until 9 October, and then returned to New England.
 Kentucky attended the Jamestown Exposition at Norfolk, Virginia, on 15 April 1907, and then participated in exercises off the New England coast.

 Great White Fleet

 In 1907, the Great White Fleet was ordered by U.S. President Theodore Roosevelt to circle the world, as a demonstration of the might of the United States Navy.
 Kentucky was attached to the Fourth Division of the Second Squadron, and was commanded by Captain Walter C. Cowles, while the fleet as a whole was commanded by Rear Admiral Evans, Kentucky's former flag officer.
 On 16 December 1907, the fleet saluted the presidential yacht Mayflower, and left from Hampton Roads.
 The fleet then sailed south, passing Trinidad and Rio de Janeiro, and going through the Straits of Magellan.
 From there she passed the west coast of South America, visiting Punta Arenas and Valparaíso, Chile, Callao, Peru, and Magdalena Bay, Mexico.
 The fleet arrived at San Diego on 14 April 1908 and continued to San Francisco on 6 May.
 Two months later it arrived at Honolulu, and from there sailed to Auckland, New Zealand, arriving on 9 August.
-On 20 August, the fleet reached Sydney, Australia, and a week later sailed for Melbourne.Kentucky departed Albany, Western Australia, on 18 September, passing through ports in the Philippine Islands, Japan, China, and Ceylon before traveling through the Suez Canal.
+On 20 August, the fleet reached Sydney, Australia, and a week later sailed for Melbourne.

+Kentucky departed Albany, Western Australia, on 18 September, passing through ports in the Philippine Islands, Japan, China, and Ceylon before traveling through the Suez Canal.
 The fleet split at Port Said on 8 January 1909, with Kentucky visiting Tripoli and Algiers before rejoining the other ships at Gibraltar.
 She returned to Hampton Roads on 22 February, and was inspected by President Roosevelt.